-The cylinder area is defined as the sum of the curved surface and the circular base area of the cylinder.
+The cylinder area is defined as the sum of the curved surface and the area of two circular bases of the cylinder.

 |The Surface Area of Cylinder = Curved Surface + Area of Circular bases